 - Identify how to use downscaled climate data in planning; and

 - Acquire climate data that can be used by WUCA members in impacts assessments, water planning, and decision making.

 WUCA utilities that engaged in the PUMA project included Tampa Bay Water, Seattle Public Utilities, New York City Department of Environmental Protection, and the Portland Water Bureau.
 Each utility partnered with local scientific experts; these included Tampa (Southeast Climate Consortium), Seattle (Pacific Northwest Climate Impacts Research Consortium), New York (City University of New York Institute for Sustainable Cities, Columbia University, the NASA Goddard Institute for Space Studies, Cornell University, and the Consortium for Climate Risk in the Urban Northeast), and Portland (Pacific Northwest Climate Impacts Research Consortium).
 Common findings across all four case studies were that the utilities needed to customize climate models to make them relevant to each city’s specific situation.

 Outcomes and Conclusions

-Feifel, K. & Gregg, R. M. (2010).
+Feifel, K. & Gregg, R. M. (2020).
 Water Utility Climate Alliance [Case study on a project of the Water Utility Climate Alliance].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/water-utility-climate-alliance (Last updated July 2011)
+(Last updated July 2020)